johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 Many effect functions return a table of values representing modifiers the specified die roll will recieve, such as advantage or disadvantage, adding or subtracting a bonus from the result, or automatically succeeding or failing.
 This table is constructed using a system-defined helper function `RollModifier(modifiers)`, which takes in a table of modifiers to add to the roll and returns the full table.

 ### `RollModifier(modifiers)`
-Creates the table to designate the proper modifiers of a die roll from the specified parameter table **Parameters:**
+Creates and returns the table to designate the proper modifiers of a die roll from the specified parameter table **Parameters:**
 - `modifiers`: A table with one or more of the following values set, undefined values will not be affected.
   - `advantage`: Boolean